AABur/python-project-lvl4/README.md

 ## System features

+### Users

+* Create, edit and delete users
-* Registration of users
+* Authentication of users
-* Only the user himself can edit and update himself
+* Only user can edit and update himself

+### Statuses
-* Only the logged in users can add, edit and view tasks, statuses and labels.
+* View, create, update, delete statuses only for logged in users
-* A task consists of a name and a description.
-Each task can have a person to whom it is assigned.
-Also each task has a mandatory fields - author (set automatically when creating the task) and status.
-* If a user is assigned to a task, it cannot be deleted.
+* If a status is related to a task - you can't delete it

+### Tasks
+* View, create, update tasks only by logged-in users
-* Only the task author can delete tasks
+* Only the creator can delete tasks
+* Tasks can be filtered according to their status, artist or label; it is also possible to display the tasks created by the current user
-* If a status is associated with at least one task it cannot be deleted
+* If the user is associated with a task - it cannot be deleted

-* Labels are a flexible alternative to categories.
-Allows grouping tags by different attributes, e.g. bugs, features etc.
+### Tags

+* Only logged-in users can view, create, update and delete labels
-* If a label is associated with a task, it cannot be deleted.
+* If a label is associated with a task - it cannot be deleted

-* A task filter allows to filter tasks by status, artist, label and display tasks authored by the current user.
+### Used services

+* Application works equally well with SQLite and PostgreSQL
-* [Rollbar](https://rollbar.com/) is used for error handling.
+* [Rollbar](https://rollbar.com/) is used for bugs handling.
 * Project designed for deployment on [Heroku](https://www.heroku.com)

 ## Illustration of a working project